grippy/node-multivariate/README.md

 This is still in development mode (hence no tag exists with a version number).
 It should be production ready if you want to try it out.
-Be advised, no flow exists for creating the tests right now.
 Some sort of admin section to create new tests, along with test stats and graphs, is in the works.
+You can manually load tests right now using the fixtures (see below).

 # Description: